psi09/docs/content/docs/intro/concepts/programming-model.md

 - A language executor, which is a binary named `pulumi-language-<language-name>`, which Pulumi uses to launch the runtime for the language your program is written in (e.g. Node or Python).
 This binary is distributed with the Pulumi CLI.

 - A language runtime, which prepares your program for execution and observes its execution in order to detect resource registrations.
-When a resource is registered (for example, via `new Resource()` in JavaScript or `Resource(...)` in Python), the language runtime communicates the registration request back to the deployment engine.
+When a resource is registered (for example, via `new Resource({{< relref "">}})` in JavaScript or `Resource(...)` in Python), the language runtime communicates the registration request back to the deployment engine.

     The language runtime is distributed as a regular package, just like any other code that might depend on your program.
 For example, the Node runtime is contained in the `@pulumi/pulumi` package available on npm, and the Python runtime is contained in the `pulumi` package available on PyPI.